richard-scryber/PaperworkDayDocs/docs/index.md

 With templates based on `xhtml` and dynamic content from `json` data, generating and previewing the document directly on the page takes but moments.

-It supports html tags, images, cascading styles, custom fonts, expressions and calculations within the templates, and complex json data.
+It supports html tags, images, tables, cascading styles, custom fonts and repeating elements within the templates, along with complex json data, expressions, calculations and selecting.

 ## Creating a document preview - (PoJS)

-We wanted to make it really easy to add paperwork to any site so you can create dynamic documents.
+We want to make it really easy to add paperwork to any site so you can create dynamic documents.

 <div id='first-sample-container' class='document-container' data-pw-ui="Default, Code, Edit" data-pw-template="_samples/helloworld/helloworld.html" data-pw-json="_samples/helloworld/helloworld.json"></div>